black-sliver/PopTracker/doc/PACKS.md

 * `int .CurrentStage`: set/get stage for staged items
 * `int .AcquiredCount`: set/get current amount for consumables
 * `int .MaxCount`: set/get max amount for consumables (available since 0.14.0)
-* `:SetOverlay`: set overlay text (like count, for non-consumables), only available in PopTracker
+* `:SetOverlay(string)`: set overlay text (like count, for non-consumables), only available in PopTracker
+* `:SetOverlayBackground(string)`: set background: "#000000" is RGB, "" is transparent, only available in PopTracker, since 0.17.0

 *Probably more to come.*